APEXTest/APEXTest_Repo/APEXTest/CATSTesting/SEORules-Cases/SEORules17.md

 ---
 # required metadata

-title: This topic provides description length with 75 - SEO Rules | Microsoft Docs
+title: This topic provides description length with 75 - SEO Rules
-description:    Free training for Developers, IT Pros, Data Scientists, and students.
+description: MVA - Free training for Developers, IT Pros, Data Scientists, and students.

 # optional metadata